Binboukami/vuex-gcd-module/README.md

 List of available getters, mutations and actions

 #### Getters
-Getters usually have the same name as they object they retrieve, just instead being formated in `camelCase`.
+Getters usually have the same name as the object they retrieve, just instead being formated in `camelCase`.

 `$gcd`: Returns the gdc module object;